-Since the program began in late 2007, Foodbank volunteers have gleaned over 1.2 million pounds of fresh produce, including includes oranges, lemons, limes, tangerines, figs, avocados, persimmons, and guavas, that otherwise may have gone to waste.
+Since the program began in late 2007, Foodbank volunteers have gleaned over 1.5 million pounds of fresh produce – including oranges, lemons, limes, tangerines, figs, avocados, persimmons and guavas – that otherwise might have gone to waste.

 If you would like to let us know about a property eligible to be gleaned, please fill out this form.